-From time to time the Commission launches calls for experts to become members of ad hoc expert groups or committees related to the development of Horizon Europe.
+From time to time, the Commission launches calls for experts to become members of ad hoc expert groups or committees related to the development of Horizon Europe.
 The role of such groups is to assist the Commission with advice on a given topic.
-This could for example concern the development of new funding instruments, strategies for new topical research areas or the mid-term evaluation of the programme.
+This could for example concern the development of new funding instruments, strategies for new topical research areas or the mid-term evaluation of the framework programme.
 Being an advisory expert offers an opportunity to take part in shaping developments of the topic or issue in question.
 It also offers an opportunity to acquire knowledge of the plans of the Commission at an early stage.

 The call for experts will specify the profile needed and the conditions related to the appointment.
+Experts are chosen and serve in their individual capacities.
 To apply to become an expert in the Commission advisory bodies one must be a registered in the Commission expert database.